H2Swine/flac/man/flac.md

 stored in the PICTURE metadata block.

 ## Apodization functions
-To improve LPC analysis, audio data is windowed .
-The window can be selected with one or more **-A** options.
-Possible functions are: bartlett, bartlett_hann, blackman, blackman_harris_4term_92db, connes, flattop, gauss(STDDEV), hamming, hann, kaiser_bessel, nuttall, rectangle, triangle, tukey(P), partial_tukey(n\[/ov\[/P\]\]), punchout_tukey(n\[/ov\[/P\]\]), subdivide_tukey(n\[/P\]) welch.
+To improve LPC analysis, the estimation will window the audio data with an apodization function, defaulting to the tukey(5e-1) window.
+The **-A** option will override this default (or if applicable, the choices made by presets -6 to -8) and apply the function(s) specified instead.
+Up to 32 functions can be specified as comma-separated list and/or individual **-A** options, and currently the following functions are implemented: bartlett, bartlett_hann, blackman, blackman_harris_4term_92db, connes, flattop, gauss(STDDEV), hamming, hann, kaiser_bessel, nuttall, rectangle, triangle, tukey(P), partial_tukey(n\[/ov\[/P\]\]), punchout_tukey(n\[/ov\[/P\]\]), subdivide_tukey(n\[/P\]), welch.
+Any mis-specified function is silently ignored.
+Depending on shell, it may be necessary to escape parentheses.

+If heavier compression than -8 is sought, then a higher subdivide_tukey function is likely to be a more computationally efficient choice, as it is designed to recycle calculations for speed.
+The impact from increasing the number of different functions seems to diminish quickly, which is the reason why even -8 does not employ higher than subdivide_tukey(3).

+The reason why different functions matter, is that real-world audio data do differ statistically from the model where the encoder's LPC analysis algorithm would be ideal.
+That algorithm is very fast, and one way to attempt to improve at reasonable speed, is to keep the algorithm but run it over different weightings of the data.
+Even censoring off parts may improve the compression of the rest of the subframe more than it hurts the outliers or "hard to compress" samples that are discarded in the analysis, and this is the basis for the more recent partial_tukey and punchout_tukey functions, now redeveloped into subdivide_tukey.

+For power users, some of the functions take non-integer parameters P, STDDEV and ov.
+It is recommended to specify them in scientific notation, e.g. tukey(5e-1).
+Otherwise, the decimal point must agree with the locale (e.g. tukey(0.5) or tukey(0,5) depending on your system).

-- For gauss(STDDEV), STDDEV is the standard deviation (0\<STDDEV\<=0.5).
+- For gauss(STDDEV), STDDEV is the standard deviation (0\<STDDEV\<=5e-1).

-- For tukey(P), P specifies the fraction of the window that is tapered (0\<=P\<=1; P=0 corresponds to "rectangle" and P=1 corresponds to "hann").
+- For tukey(P), P (between 0 and 1) specifies the fraction of the window that is tapered; P=0 corresponds to "rectangle" and P=1 to "hann".

-- For partial_tukey(n) and punchout_tukey(n), n apodization functions are
+- partial_tukey(n) and punchout_tukey(n) are largely obsoleted by the
-added that span different parts of each block.
-Values of 2 to 6 seem to yield sane results.
-If necessary, an overlap can be specified, as can be the taper parameter, for example partial_tukey(2/0.2) or partial_tukey(2/0.2/0.5). ov should be smaller than 1 and can be negative.
-The use of this is that different parts of a block are ignored as they might contain transients which are hard to predict anyway.
-The encoder will try each different added apodization (each covering a different part of the block) to see which resulting predictor results in the smallest representation.
+more effective subdivide_tukey(n), see next item.
+For partial_tukey and punchout_tukey, n apodization functions, spanning different parts of each block, are tried and the best is selected for each block.
+Optional arguments are an overlap ov (that should be between -1 and 1), for example partial_tukey(2/2e-1); and then a taper parameter P, for example partial_tukey(2/2e-1/5e-1).

 - subdivide_tukey(n) is a more efficient reimplementation of partial_tukey
 and punchout_tukey taken together, recycling as much data as possible.
 It combines all possible non-redundant partial_tukey(n) and punchout_tukey(n) up to the n specified.
-Specifying subdivide_tukey(3) is equivalent to specifying tukey, partial_tukey(2), partial_tukey(3) and punchout_tukey(3), specifying subdivide_tukey(5) equivalently adds partial_tukey(4), punchout_tukey(4), partial_tukey(5) and punchout_tukey(5).
-To be able to reuse data as much as possible, the tukey taper is taken equal for all windows, and the P specified is applied for the smallest used window.
+Specifying subdivide_tukey(3) entails a tukey, a partial_tukey(2), a partial_tukey(3) and a punchout_tukey(3); specifying subdivide_tukey(5) will on top of that add a partial_tukey(4), a punchout_tukey(4), a partial_tukey(5) and a punchout_tukey(5) - but all with tapering chosen to facilitate the re-use of computation.
+Thus the P parameter (defaulting to 5e-1) is applied for the smallest used window:
-In other words, subdivide_tukey(2/0.5) results in a taper equal to that of tukey(0.25) and subdivide_tukey(5) in a taper equal to that of tukey(0.1).
-The default P for subdivide_tukey when none is specified is 0.5.
+For example, subdivide_tukey(2/5e-1) results in the same taper as that of tukey(25e-2) and subdivide_tukey(5) in the same taper as of tukey(1e-1).

-Note that P, STDDEV and ov are locale specific, so a comma as decimal separator might be required instead of a dot.
-Use scientific notation for a locale-independent specification, for example tukey(5e-1) instead of tukey(0.5) or tukey(0,5).

-More than one -A option (up to 32) may be used.
-Any function that is specified erroneously is silently dropped.
-The encoder chooses suitable defaults in the absence of any -A options; any -A option specified replaces the default(s).

-When more than one function is specified, then for every subframe the encoder will try each of them separately and choose the window that results in the smallest compressed subframe.
-Multiple functions can greatly increase the encoding time.

 # SEE ALSO